 A news report that the RBI has a package proposal to accelerate the growth of the dawdling real-estate sector, by offering special consideration to the upper middle and middle class people who plan to take home loans up to Rs 20 lakhs, ring an alarm bell.
 The reason for the slowdown in the real estate sector is e unreasonable spike in prices, and the upward interest rates.
 The high interest rates, indeed, saved many from the inflated sale price of the property market.

-through banks to infuse money and induce people to buy houses would give only a notional stimulus to the real estate market, but would not be beneficial to the buyers in the long run.
+Now that the proposal through banks to infuse money and induce people to buy houses would give only a notional stimulus to the real estate market, but would not be beneficial to the buyers in the long run.
 With a constantly inflationary economy, such packages would not do much help to the common man, but for pushing him into more troubled finances, as the constant price rise and slow growth of the economy are antithetic in nature.

 The moot question is whether naturally savings minded Indian middle class would plunge into such offers and find themselves in the middle of a meddle.
 The Indian home buying scenario is not dominated by market forces or economic incentive packages.
 It is a family event and the women of the family have a definite say in the decision making.
 Given fact that Indian women are not price sensitive but price performance sensitive, we cannot expect that the inflated prices would be paid by the Indian middle class families for a few thousand bucks incentive from some banks.